syncfusion-content/maui-docs/MAUI/ListView/item-size-customization.md

 ## Load images with autofit mode

-By default, the image is not loaded with the actual size in `AutoFitMode`, as it measures the size before the layout.
-So, the size of the child view changes cannot be found from the parent view.
-It is a known issue in `ListView`, but this can be overcome by calling the `RefreshListViewItem` method in the `Loaded` event of `ListView`.
+By default, the image is not loaded with the actual size in `AutoFitMode` because it measures the size before the layout.
+As a result, the size of the child view changes cannot be found from the parent view.
+It is a known issue with `ListView`, but it can be fixed by calling the `RefreshItem` method in the `Loaded` event of `ListView`.

 {% tabs %}
 {% highlight xaml %}